openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 This project needs specific ruby/bundler versions as well as node/yarn specific versions.
 For a local setup you will need:

-* Install or change your Ruby version according to the one specified at [.ruby-version](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/.ruby-version) file)
+* Install or change your Ruby version according to the one specified at [.ruby-version](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/.ruby-version) file.
     - To manage versions, it's recommended to use [rbenv](https://github.com/rbenv/rbenv).
 * Install [nodenv](https://github.com/nodenv/nodenv) to ensure the correct [.node-version](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/.node-version) is used.
     - [nodevn](https://github.com/nodenv/nodenv) is recommended as a node version manager.